-Previous studies have found differing relationships between maximum canopy snow load and air temperature (Cebulski & Pomeroy, 2024).
-Lundquist et al. (2021) found improved subcanopy snowpack simulations when they omitted the maximum canopy snow load from Hedstrom & Pomeroy (1998), from a model otherwise linked to a complete representation of canopy snow ablation processes.
-This, combined with studies which have not found a maximum canopy snow load (Calder, 1990; Katsushima et al., 2023; Storck et al., 2002), and the attribution of decreased interception at higher canopy snow loads to ablation processes rather than reduced canopy structure due to branch bending alone by (Hedstrom & Pomeroy, 1998; Moeser et al., 2015; Satterlund & Haupt, 1967; Schmidt & Gluns, 1991), suggests the maximum canopy snow load may be much higher than existing models predict.
+Previous studies have found differing relationships between maximum canopy snow load and air temperature (HP98, Storck2002) Lundquist et al. (2021) found improved subcanopy snowpack simulations when they omitted the maximum canopy snow load from Hedstrom & Pomeroy (1998), from a model otherwise linked to a complete representation of canopy snow ablation processes.
+This, combined with studies which have not found a maximum canopy snow load (Calder, 1990; Katsushima et al., 2023; Storck et al., 2002), and the attribution of decreased interception at higher canopy snow loads to ablation processes rather than reduced canopy structure due to branch bending alone in (Hedstrom & Pomeroy, 1998; Moeser et al., 2015; Satterlund & Haupt, 1967; Schmidt & Gluns, 1991), suggests the maximum canopy snow load may be much higher than existing models predict.
 This leads to uncertainty in the role of the maximum canopy snow load in snow interception and subsequent unloading.
-It may be beneficial to reformulate canopy snow ablation parameterizations as a function of canopy snow load rather than limiting initial interception for consistency with current rainfall interception theory for considering transitional rainfall-snowfall interception (e.g., Valante et al., 1997).
-Avoiding using the maximum canopy snow load as a parameter in algorithms might also improve interception calculations in regions that are prone to rime-ice formation (Lumbrazo et al., 2022) which can lead to heavy snow loads causing stem breakage (Lehtonen et al., 2014, 2016).

-It remains uncertain how processes understanding developed at the branch and tree scale like bridging of gaps in canopy elements (Satterlund & Haupt, 1967) and branch bending (Pomeroy & Gray, 1995; Schmidt & Gluns, 1991) influence snow accumulation at the forest plot scale.
-Fine-scale observations of throughfall have only recently become feasible at the plot scale (Harder et al., 2020; Staines & Pomeroy, 2023), presenting an opportunity to provide more definitive answers to how interception processes vary across differing spatial scales.
+It may be beneficial to reformulate canopy snow ablation parameterizations as a function of canopy snow load rather than limiting initial interception for consistency with current rainfall interception theory for considering transitional rainfall-snowfall interception (e.g., Valante et al., 1997).It remains uncertain how processes understanding developed at the branch and tree scale like bridging of gaps in canopy elements (Satterlund & Haupt, 1967) and branch bending (Pomeroy & Gray, 1995; Schmidt & Gluns, 1991) influence snow accumulation at the forest plot scale.
+Fine-scale observations of throughfall have only recently become feasible at the plot scale (Harder et al., 2020; Staines & Pomeroy, 2023), presenting an opportunity to determine how interception processes vary across differing spatial scales.
 Existing theory proposed by Hedstrom & Pomeroy (1998) suggests that moderate wind speeds, which result in horizontal hydrometeor trajectories, can increase snow-leaf contact area and thus increase interception efficiency at the plot scale.
 This association has also been shown in rainfall interception studies (i.e., Herwitz & Slye, 1995; Van Stan et al., 2011) to have a significant influence on observed throughfall of rain.
-Despite this importance for rainfall, this relationship proposed by Hedstrom & Pomeroy (1998), is typically not included in models (Clark et al., 2020; Mahat & Tarboton, 2014), as empirical support for this relationship is lacking and it also exhibits a relatively low sensitivity (Cebulski & Pomeroy, 2024).
+Despite this importance for rainfall, this relationship proposed by Hedstrom & Pomeroy (1998), is typically not included in models (Clark et al., 2020; Mahat & Tarboton, 2014), as empirical support for this relationship is lacking.
 New methods developed by Staines & Pomeroy (2023) to characterize the canopy at a high angular and spatial resolution have shown the potential to improve understanding of the relationship between snow interception and forest structure spatially and across differing trajectory angles.
-However, these insights have yet to be confirmed for additional study sites with more diverse forest structure and need to be incorporated into a theoretical framework appropriate for modelling snow accumulation in forests.
+However, these insights have yet to be confirmed for additional study sites with more diverse forest structure and need to be incorporated into a theoretical framework appropriate for modelling forest snow accumulation in hydrological models.

 The objective of this paper is to evaluate the theory underlying existing snow interception models using high spatial and temporal resolution measurements of subcanopy snow accumulation events with minimal ablation processes.
 These new observations are investigated to address the following research questions:

-Are the existing theories regarding the relationship between meteorology and forest structure on snow interception supported by in-situ observations?
+Are the existing theories regarding the relationship between meteorology and forest structure with snow interception supported by in-situ observations?

 How is snow interception influenced by non-vertical hydrometeor trajectory angles over a wind-driven snowfall event?